 Exercise that’s scheduled for the morning tends to get done.
 Exercise that’s scheduled for the afternoon or evening tends to get missed.
-Think of morning cardio or workout as getting your exercise deposit in the bank.
+Think of your morning cardio or workout as getting your exercise deposit in the bank.
 It’s safe there, and can’t be taken away through the whims of a busy, unpredictable day.

 Eating well and exercising take time.
 Not a lot of time, but enough that you need to plan where the time is going to come from.
 Very few of us are sitting on a few hours of magical free time every day which we can conveniently slot nutrition and exercise into.
 If you want your resolution to work, you need to be realistic and make space for your wellness activities.
 This doesn’t mean trying to squeeze them into the cracks of your day, but proactively cancelling other events so that you have time and space to eat and exercise.